GameServerManagers/LinuxGSM-Docs/FAQ.md

 You can request a script is created for a particular server by submitting a feature request on the [GitHub issues] page.
 This does not guarantee it will be created but we will review it and decide if its possible and how much demand there is for it.
 Servers will be created when time permits.

 Please also check that the server can run on Linux before submitting.
 Servers that require WINE will not be considered.
+You can use SteamDB.info to find the server and check Linux comparability.

+If you have an interest in developing with BASH then you are also welcome to contribute and develop a game server in to LinuxGSM.

 Can you remote on to my server and help me set up my game server?
 =================================================================
 No!
-That takes all the fun out of it for you and I am not free tech support.
+That takes all the fun out of it for you and we are not free tech support.

 I found a bug how do I report it?
 =================================